chris-morgan/rust-http/comparisons/README.txt

 Conclusions
 ===========

-Single request performance is now pretty much on par with Node and Go (often just a tad better).
+Single request performance is now distinctly better than Node and Go.
 This is a Good Thing™.
-However, with higher concurrency, Rust is fairing almost as badly as Node, not demonstrating the expected speedup (as demonstrated very well by Go) of a factor of 2 on a dual-core machine.
-That suggests there are areas in which the Rust scheduler can improve very significantly.
+However, with higher concurrency, Rust is not faring as well as it might, demonstrating a speedup of around 1.2× for concurrency of 2, rather than the theoretical optimum of 2× (I don't understand how or why, but Go is getting 2.1× consistently!).
+Still, by the time it gets to concurrency of 8, speedup is to about 1.65×, which is not bad; certainly it is better than Node.

 Further tests need to be done, of course, benchmarking other servers for comparison and other tech stacks, to ensure that it's all fair.